PeihongYu/peihongyu.com-neat/index.md

 ## About Me

-I'm a Senior Machine Learning Engineer at XPeng, where I work on reinforcement learning for end-to-end autonomous driving systems.
+I'm a Senior Machine Learning Engineer at XMotors.AI, where I work on reinforcement learning for end-to-end autonomous driving systems.

 I completed my Ph.D. in Computer Science at the [University of Maryland, College Park](https://www.cs.umd.edu/), advised by [Prof. Pratap Tokekar](https://tokekar.com/).
 My research focused on Reinforcement Learning, particularly Multi-Agent RL, addressing fundamental challenges in training efficiency and generalizability.